 In pre-human mammalian brains, obviously there is no thinking in words, but there is a cogitation—consideration, evaluation, and action.
 Sense data, patterns, categories, and concepts—the elements of the environment—are subject to immediate notice and evaluation by the organism.

-Animals, starting at the vertebrate branch of life (in Figure 13.1 fish, middle left), have a neural brain that monitors levels of biologically important activities and dictates actions to pull those levels closer to long-ago developed levels that make current life more pleasant.
+Animals, starting at the vertebrate branch of life (in Figure 13.1 fish, middle left, highlighted), have a neural brain that monitors levels of biologically important activities and dictates actions to pull those levels closer to long-ago developed levels that make current life more pleasant.
 In humans, we call this homeostasis—level of oxygen and sugar in the blood, heart rate, body temperature, and so on.

 The external world provides behavioral opportunities to adjust the internal levels to the homeostasis levels.
 This operation is performed in the oldest portion of the brain and typically does not require our conscious attention.
 These are preconscious behaviors.
 For example, if your body temperature is too high, your body has two primary ways to counter it.
 You can perspire or you can get into shade.
 Perspiration is a preconscious response to the immediate situation in place.
 Seeking shade can be preconscious, but it can also be a conscious response.
 Even when it is conscious, it is a motivated act, not a free-willed act.

 Vertebrates, early descendants of the invertebrates, developed multiple senses, allowing them to live in environmental niches that the invertebrates hadn’t saturated.
 They also had a more sophisticated brain, which combined the results of touch, smell, sound, and sight that allowed behaviors related to all of the senses, rather than each sense individually.